 Thanks for your interest in joining the newly established McMahon Lab at the URI Graduate School of Oceanography!

-I am looking to bring on new graduate students interested in working together to secure external funding opportunities.
+At the moment, I am not expecting to bring on new graduate students for Fall 2019, however, it is never too early to discuss options for securing external funding for future opportunities.
 I especially encourage individuals from traditionally underrepresented groups in STEM fields to apply.
 When inquiring about graduate opportunities, please send me an email (kelton_mcmahon at uri.edu) with a brief introduction that includes your research interests and goals for your graduate degree and a brief statement about how you think those goals align with the McMahon research program.
 Please also include a copy of your CV (resume) detailing previous research and education experience.
 Please note that due to time constraints, I cannot respond to inquiries that do not include all of this information.

 For advice on how to write this email, take a look at this article.